mxmlextrema/as3parser/README.md

 ## Documentation

-Refer to the [wiki](https://github.com/sunformsdk/as3parser/wiki) of this repository for various informations, including a getting started point.

-## License

-Apache License 2.0, copyright 2024 Hydroper
+Browse the [wiki](https://github.com/sunformsdk/as3parser/wiki) for supplementary information.